 B.A., Newcomb College of Tulane University (1974)

-Professor Radford was the President of the American College of Trust & Estate Counsel (ACTEC) in 2011-12.
-She served as the Reporter for the Georgia Trust Code Revision Committee (2005-10), the Georgia Guardianship Code Revision Committee (1997-2004) and Georgia Probate Code Revision Committee (1992-96) of the State Bar of Georgia.
-She was the principal draftsperson for Georgia's newly-enacted Trust, Guardianship, and Probate Codes.
-She was the 2004 Chair of the AALS Section on Donative Transfers, Fiduciaries, and Estate Planning.
+Radford was the president of the American College of Trust & Estate Counsel (ACTEC) in 2011-12.
+She served as the reporter for the Georgia Trust Code Revision Committee (2005-10), the Georgia Guardianship Code Revision Committee (1997-2004) and Georgia Probate Code Revision Committee (1992-96) of the State Bar of Georgia.
+She was the principal draftsperson for Georgia's enacted Trust, Guardianship, and Probate Codes.
+She was the 2004 chair of the AALS Section on Donative Transfers, Fiduciaries and Estate Planning.